 One of the best ways to limit the effect of these responses is to aim for a sufficient protein intake.
-1g per pound of body weight is a good guideline or 1-2 palm size servings per meal.
+1g per pound of bodyweight is a good guideline or 1-2 palm-size servings per meal.

 Movement before exercise.

 When you have work and family commitments, relying on your motivation to drive to the gym and back again after a long day at the office isn’t the best idea.
-Embedding movement into your day is much easier and increases you chances of staying adherent.
+Embedding movement into your day is much easier and increases your chances of staying adherent.

 Guess what the number one variable is that underpins the success of a diet is?
 ADHERENCE.